 “As organizations of all sizes are using the full advantage of the cloud computing with its enhanced agility and flexibility, they are also encountering special new security standards, particularly when consolidating several cloud services and environments into an existing complex IT environment.”
 The study findings establish how essential it is for organizations to have holistic cloud data visibility and management across their growing complex hybrid network environments.
 It is to hold data security, mitigate the chance of outages and misconfigurations, and complete audit and compliance requirements.

 Time to Learn Tips to Improve Cloud Provider Security

-CloudCodes recommends following tips to deal with challenges and risks involved in use of cloud providers:
+CloudCodes recommends the following tips to deal with challenges and risks involved in the use of cloud providers:

 - Take Duty for Security Internally – For sure, companies should develop shared security duties with their cloud vendors.
 But enterprises also have to deal with security internally.
 That means originating a department duty for Cybersecurity, launching cloud security standards across company units, and raising the education level and awareness for all business officials.